License agreement for the use of the MailUp Platform

 Incident” refers to a breach of MailUp security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Client Personal Data on systems managed or otherwise controlled by MailUp.

 Notification E-mail Address” refers to the e-mail address entered by the Client in the privacy contact details section, as governed by art.
-5.3 of the Contract.
+5.3 of the Agreement.

 Additional Instructions” refers to the additional instructions which reflect the parties’ agreement on the additional conditions governing the processing of certain data in relation to certain Processor Services.